BBBase-EHeresy/PPPub/docs/rules_manual/cavalry.md

 #### JUMPING AND LEAPING

-**Cavalry** models make Jump tests and Leap tests in the same way as other models â€” roll a D6 and consult the appropriate table (see pages 28 and 29, respectively).
+**Cavalry** models make Jump tests and Leap tests in the same way as other models — roll a D6 and consult the appropriate table (see pages 28 and 29, respectively).
 Jumping fences and leaping divides from the back of a horse or Warg is not without risk, however, so beware rolls of a 1.
 If a **Cavalry** model fails their Jump test or Leap test, there is a chance that the rider has been thrown from their steed.
 Roll a further D6; on a 1, the rider is Knocked Flying exactly as if it had rolled a 1 on a Thrown Rider test ([see page 61]).

 #### DESCENDING

-**Cavalry** models find it more difficult to descend than **Infantry** models â€” while they may descend from drops that are equal to or less than the height of the mount without penalty, they may not descend further than this without risking injury.
+**Cavalry** models find it more difficult to descend than **Infantry** models — while they may descend from drops that are equal to or less than the height of the mount without penalty, they may not descend further than this without risking injury.

 If a **Cavalry** model descends a distance greater than the height of the mount, the mount takes one Strength 3 hit, plus one additional Strength 3 hit for every 1" more than its height it has descended.
 If the mount is slain, the rider must take the same number of Strength 3 hits as their mount, followed by a Thrown Rider test [(see page 61]).